quixio/quix-streams-dotnet/docs/subscribe.md

 	If you want to consume data from the topic locally for debugging purposes, and the model is also deployed elsewhere, make sure that you change the consumer group ID to prevent clashing with the other deployment.
 If the clash happens, only one instance will be able to receive data for a partition at the same time.

 ## Subscribing to streams

-=== "Python"
-    Once you have the `TopicConsumer` instance you can start receiving streams.
-For each stream received by the specified topic, `TopicConsumer` will execute the callback `on_stream_received`.
-This callback will be invoked every time you receive a new Stream.
-For example, the following code prints the `StreamId` for each stream received by that topic:

-    ``` python
-    from quixstreams import TopicConsumer, StreamConsumer

-    def on_stream_received_handler(stream_received: StreamConsumer):
-        print("Stream received:" + stream_received.stream_id)

-    topic_consumer.on_stream_received = on_stream_received_handler
-    topic_consumer.subscribe()
-    ```

-    !!! note
-        `subscribe()` method starts consuming streams and data from your topic.
-You should only do this after you’ve registered callbacks for all the events you want to listen to. `App.run()` can also be used for this and provides other benefits.
-Find out more about [App.run()](app-management.md).

 === "C\#"
     Once you have the `TopicConsumer` instance you can start consuming streams.
 For each stream received by the specified topic, `TopicConsumer` will execute the event `OnStreamReceived`.
 You can attach a callback to this event to execute code that reacts when you receive a new stream.
 For example, the following code prints the `StreamId` for each stream received by that Topic: